Alabama Family Trust: Our View on Legal Advice

 For Family Law Attorneys:

 Alimony for ex-spouses with disabilities may be placed in a special needs trust so the ex-spouse can receive any government benefits for which he or she might otherwise be eligible.
-This allows the ex-spouse to receive important benefits such as SSI and Medicaid while still receiving the additional support from the alimony.
+This arrangement allows an ex-spouse to receive important benefits such as SSI and Medicaid while still receiving the additional support from the alimony.

 Child support for a child with a disability may be placed in a special needs trust.
 While the receipt of benefits will still depend on parental income, placing the child support in trust, may enable a child to be eligible for benefits if parental income is limited.